msabramo/kallithea/docs/usage/general.rst

 - git -> git clone

-.. note:: svn -> hg cloning requires tge ``hgsubversion`` library to be installed.
+.. note:: svn -> hg cloning requires the ``hgsubversion`` library to be installed.

-If you need to clone repositories that are protected via basic auth, you might pass the url with stored credentials inside, e.g., ``http://user:passw@remote.server/repo``, Kallithea will try to login and clone using the given credentials.
-Please take note that they will be stored as plaintext inside the database.
-Kallithea will remove auth info when showing the clone url in summary page.
+If you need to clone repositories that are protected via basic authentication, you can pass the credentials in the URL, e.g.
+``http://user:passw@remote.server/repo``.
+Kallithea will then try to login and clone using the given credentials.
+Please note that the given credentials will be stored as plaintext inside the database.
+However, the authentication information will not be shown in the clone URL on the summary page.

 Specific features configurable in the Admin settings